Indigenous Commons

 A Great ReMembering

-Across watersheds and oceans Indigenous communities have protected the remnants of an economy that supports life.
+Across watersheds and oceans place-based communities have protected an economy that supports life.

-A collective of Indigenous Guardians - rooted deeply in ancient bio-economies - are meeting with finance innovators and technologists to co-design a living financial system for all of us.
+We are a collective, reclaiming our own bio-economies and collaborating with finance innovators to co-design a living financial system for all of us.

-From Uganda’s Lake Victoria to Nigeria’s Niger Delta, from Ecuador’s Andes–Amazon corridor to Aotearoa’s Bay of Plenty, and across the Eastern Woodlands of Turtle Island, KinHubs are emerging to restore kinship ways of creating value, the foundation that precedes markets.
+From Lake Victoria to the Niger Delta; from Ecuador’s Andes–Amazon corridor to the mountaintops of Peru.
+Across the Eastern Woodlands of Turtle Island north to Canada, KinHubs are emerging to restore kinship ways of creating value, the foundation that precedes markets.

 “Indigenous peoples make up just 6% of the world’s population, yet we tenure the lands where 80% of Earth’s remaining biodiversity thrives.
 Our lives are interwoven with the natural systems of the Earth — as all ancestors’ once were.”